TresAmigosSD/SMV/docs/FAQ.md

 # FAQ (TODO: need to update)

 ## What is SMV?
+SMV stands for "Spark Modularized View".
-SMV is a Spark library to enable quickly variable creations for real world data application development.
+It is a simple data application framework for real world data application development.
 The relation to Spark Stack is the following
 ![Alt text](https://rawgit.com/TresAmigosSD/SMV/master/docs/images/tech_stack.png)